leye3664/AWS-ALX/Static Web 2/README.md

 10. In your favorite text editor, open the index.html file.
 For example, you could use Notepad++ or TextWrangler.

-11. I Modifyed the file according to the following instructions:
+11. I Modified the file according to the following instructions:

 o	Locate the first line that has the embedded CSS code bgcolor="aquamarine" in the HTML, and change it to bgcolor="gainsboro".